incendies/todo-app-with-typescript/readme.md

 ![Typescript Todo Demo](./typescript-todo-list.jpeg)

-# TypeScript Web App
+# TypeScript ToDo App

-This is a basic web application built with TypeScript and Express.js.
+This is a basic todo web application built with TypeScript.
 It serves as a starting point for developing more complex web applications using TypeScript.

 ## Prerequisites